lilvin/yolo/README.md

  `npm start`

  ### Go ahead a nd add a product (note that the price field only takes a numeric input)

+  ### Docker docs
+   Added Docker file on client and backend added docker compose file pushed images to docker hub with correct image tagging and naming